allanchua101/serverless-ninja/README.md

-# serverless-ninja
+# List of things you need to know to become a Serverless Ninja

-API Days demo repository for serverless ninja talk
+Official API Days source code repository for serverless ninja talk.

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-